 If it's a possible issue in your case, check the measurements of the tow vehicle you are considering.
 Make sure it will fit where you intend to keep it.
 Many of the larger vehicles may surprise you.
-I actually had a neighbor a few years back purchase a Chevy Suburban, then discover that it was too large to fit in his side-entry garage.
-Unbelievably, he converted his garage into front entry to solve the problem!
+I actually had a neighbor a few years back purchase a Chevy Tahoe, then discover that it was too large to fit in his side-entry garage.
+Unbelievably, he converted his garage into a front entry to solve the problem!

 Preparing your vehicle for towing

 Once you have your tow vehicle, you need to get ready for travel.

 If your tow vehicle does not have the factory tow package, make sure you get it set up properly.
 Be sure to check the manufacturer's requirements and recommendations.
 As a minimum, verify that you have each of the following items covered: